kragen/derctuo/markdown/vga-oscilloscope.md

 scan the laser beam across a reflective screen — certainly doable with discarded materials, but substantially more difficult.)

-Once you have that data, it's a Simple Matter of Programming to find the individual scan lines, compensate for lighting and viewing-angle variability, undo the gamma-curve transformation, look for triggers in the signal stream, and draw a waveform with the resulting data.
+Once you have that data, it’s a Simple Matter of Programming to find the individual scan lines, compensate for lighting and viewing-angle variability, undo the gamma-curve transformation, look for triggers in the signal stream, and draw a waveform with the resulting data.